div-Leo/gallereact/README.md

 # Gallereact - React slider

-> Custom image slider

 Gallereact is a complete ready to use gallery slider, with lot of possible customizations.
 It works based on background images, which allows a better ration managing.
 Just styling a div that contains the component with a height and a width the images will fit on that.

 ## Getting started